okx/okexchain-docs/quick-start/build-on-okbc/install-okbc.md

 ## Install the binaries

 Next, let's install the latest version of OKBC.
-Make sure you `git checkout` the [latest released version](https://github.com/okx/okbchain/releases). before you install okbchaind, you should install rocksdb first.
+Make sure you `git checkout` the [latest released version](https://github.com/okx/okbchain/releases).
+Before you install OKBC node, you should install rocksdb first.

 ```bash
 # mainnet, <latest-release-tag> can be viewed through this link https://github.com/okx/okbchain/releases/latest